pingcap/docs/develop/dev-guide-sample-application-java.md

 ---
-title: Build a Simple CRUD App with TiDB and Java
+title: Build a simple CRUD App with TiDB and Java
 summary: Build an example of a simple CRUD application with TiDB and Java.
 ---

 <!-- markdownlint-disable MD024 -->
 <!-- markdownlint-disable MD029 -->

-# Build a Simple CRUD App with TiDB and Java
+# Build a simple CRUD App with TiDB and Java

 This document introduces how to use TiDB and Java to build a simple CRUD application.